Grove Scholars Program

 Essay 3: Career Counseling and Financial Coaching Meetings:

 Grove scholarship recipients must participate in a series of a total of four (2 Career Counseling and 2 Financial Coaching) mandatory meetings.
 These individual meetings are designed to educate and answer questions for recipients on best practices regarding: cover letter and resume development, banking, budgeting, savings, and credit use.
 Please explain which of these areas you are most interested in improving upon and why. ( <1 double-spaced page = ~200 words).

 About the Grove Scholars Program

 Through funding from The Grove Foundation, SparkPoint at Skyline College is proud to offer a needs-based educational scholarship to students pursuing certificates in Career and Technical Education programs at Skyline College.
 View the Approved CTE Programs list.

 Students may be awarded up to $2000 for the semester.
-To date, 213 of the $2000 scholarships have been awarded to Skyline College students.
+To date, over 300 of these $2000 scholarships have been awarded to Skyline College students.
 Scholars participate in financial education workshops and individual financial coaching, career counseling, and additional services to support academic success and goals.
 The scholarship is offered each semester and there is a competitive application process a student will need to complete.